 - Social security net: Further efforts to improve social insurance coverage, transferability and portability, and potentially postponed retirement under study.
-China will deepen medical reform by enhancing medical insurance, encouraging private investment, and allowing multispot practice for doctors, etc. - Urban-rural development more property rights will be given to farmers: The urban-rural dual structure is a major barrier preventing the urban and rural integration of development.
-China will build a new and integrated system to unify land market, where urban land and rural land will be pooled in one market and have the equal rights for exchange.
-Rural land reforms will endow farmers with the right to transfer, inherit, lease, sell, or borrow against their homesteads and their agricultural land use rights.
-Fair, open and transparent markets for rural land are to be developed.
+China will deepen medical reform by enhancing medical insurance, encouraging private investment, and allowing multi-spot practice for doctors, etc. - Spot practice for doctors, etc. Urban-ural development more property rights will be given to farmers: The urban-rural dual structure is a major barrier preventing the urban and rural integration of development.
+China will build a new and integrated system to unity land market, where urban land and rural land will be pooled in one market and have the equal rights for exchange.
+Rural land reforms will endow farmers with the right to transfer, inherit, lease, equal farming to modernize the sector and their agricultural land use rights.
+Fair, eope and transparent markets for rural land are to be developed.
 Private investment in industrialized farming to modernize the sector and increase efficiency is encouraged.
 Control of the Hukou System will be gradually relaxed to promote further urbanization.
 A new form of urbanization is envisaged, in which qualified migrants will be given full legal status as urban residents, with equal claim to housing and social services and to equal pay for equal work.
 The Hukou system has been scrapped for small cities and townships and will be relaxed in medium-sized cities.
-Very large cities will still remain more restricted - Eco-civilisation: The Plenum also vowed to establish a sound system for the protection and administration of the country's ecological environment.
+Very large cities will still remain more restricted Encoursed control to a the sector and the activities of a cound extention far the avetaction ped- - Eco-civilisation: The Plenum also vowed to establish a sound system for the protection and administration of the country's ecological environment.
 A 'red line' for ecological protection should be drawn, and a system of paid use of resources and ecological compensation should be implemented

 A leading committee to promote reforms is established: To ensure the smoothness of the reform, China decided to set up a leading committee to carry out the comprehensive deepening of reforms.
-It aimed to reduce the low efficiency in reform promotion among ministries in the past
+It simed to reduce the low efficiency in reform promotion among ministries in the past